 From experience, I have learned that using a number of small dry bags instead of one big one lining my rucksack suits me better.
 This way I can guarantee that my bedding stays dry if something leaks inside my pack.
 Often I am too lazy to re-seal a big dry bag as I’m in and out of my rucksack all day.
 Using smaller dry bags means my gear stays dry if it rains.

-On my LEJOG walk, I posted re-supply parcels to a couple of points along the way (mainly Scotland), but mainly I relied on being able to purchase food and supplies as I went.
+On my Cape Wrath Trail walk, I posted re-supply parcels to a couple of points along the way (mainly Scotland), but mainly I relied on being able to purchase food and supplies as I went.

-This is not going to be possible on this walk from Dover to Cape Wrath, as I can’t rely on shops being open all the way along my route.
+This is not going to be possible on this walk from Dover to Cape Wrath, as I can’t rely on all the businesses being open all the way along my route.
 So for this walk, my wife is going to meet me at certain points – the most important of these being just before the Pennine Way, at Fort Augustus and at Kinlochewe just before I begin the Cape Wrath Trail.
 I’ve made up re-supply bags for her and labelled which ones to bring when.
-This re-supply plan has also helped to keep my base weight down.

 For my Dover to Cape Wrath preparations, I’ve got one re-supply bag that I’ve asked my wife to bring on every trip.
-This contains things like warmer layers, clean shirt / pants / socks, a spare set of walking poles, my Salomon walking boots, extra face masks, meths, toiletries, solar-panel charger and insoles for my walking shoes.
+This contains things like warmer layers, clean shirt / pants / socks, a spare set of walking poles, my Salomon walking boots, extra face masks, meths, toiletries, power pack and insoles for my walking shoes.

 In terms of fitness, I am relying on getting fit as I walk.
 Although I have been out walking in my local area every day during lock-down, it certainly wasn’t preparation for this.
 Often I set off too fast and suffer later, so I am going to try to start at a steady pace and build up my fitness as I go.